apache/fluo-uno/README.md

 The `uno fetch <component>` command fetches the tarballs of a component and its dependencies for later use by the `setup` command.
 By default, the `fetch` command downloads tarballs but you can configure it to build Fluo or Accumulo from a local git repo by setting `FLUO_REPO` or `ACCUMULO_REPO` in `uno.conf`.

-If `uno fetch all` is run, all possible components will be either downloaded or built.
-If you would like to only fetch certain components, run `uno fetch` to see a list of possible components.
+Run `uno fetch` to see a list of possible components.

 After the `fetch` command is run for the first time, it only needs to run again if you want to upgrade components and need to download/build the latest version.

 ## Setup command

-The `uno setup` command will install the downloaded tarballs to the directory set by `$INSTALL` in your `uno.conf` and run you local development cluster.
+The `uno setup` command combines `uno install` and `uno run` into one command.
+It will install the downloaded tarballs to the directory set by `$INSTALL` in your `uno.conf` and run you local development cluster.
 The command can be run in several different ways:

 1. Sets up Apache Accumulo and its dependencies of Hadoop, ZooKeeper.
 This starts all processes and will wipe Accumulo/Hadoop if this command was run previously.